viebel/klipse/README.md

 Klipse is a Javacript plugin for embedding interactive code snippets in tech blogs.
 See examples at https://blog.klipse.tech/

-Technically, Klipse is a small piece of javascript code tha evaluates code snippets in the browser and it is pluggable on any web page.
+Technically, Klipse is a small piece of javascript code that evaluates code snippets in the browser and it is pluggable on any web page.

 If you like this stuff, please consider a (small donation) on [Patreon](https://www.patreon.com/bePatron?u=18227864).